Jan 14, 2023

 Alright, gonna go back to the customizer.

-And I'm going to just scroll down to custom menu.
+And I'm going to just scroll down to the custom menu.

-So it's going to apply to all of the pages where that region exists, which I know that this is in the header, so it's going to be on all pages.
+So it's going to apply to all of the pages where that region exists, which I know is in the header, so it's going to be on all pages.

 Now when I drag this in here, it looks like this.